fkabaalkhail/pushup-unlock/README.md

 ## ⚠️ Disclaimer
 This app is for **personal motivation and learning**.
 It should not replace medical or professional exercise advice.
-Always exercise responsibly.
+Always exercise responsibly...